genlovbrouwer/customer-churn-analysis/README.md

 ## Business

 ### Executive Summary
-This project analyzes telecom customer churn to identify the main drivers of customer attrition and translate them into practical retention actions.
+This project analyzes telecom customer churn to identify the main drivers of attrition, predict which customers are most likely to churn, and prioritize retention efforts based on both churn risk and customer value.

 The analysis shows that churn is concentrated among first-year customers, especially those on month-to-month contracts and fiber optic service.
-The clearest business implication is to prioritize early-lifecycle retention, contract conversion, and targeted intervention for the highest-risk customer segments.
+Building on these descriptive insights, a predictive modeling layer was added to rank customers by churn probability and segment them into actionable retention groups.

+The final outcome is not only an explanation of churn patterns, but a practical retention framework that helps answer:

+- which customers are most likely to churn
+- which of those customers are most valuable
+- which segments should be prioritized for intervention

 ### Business Context

 Customer churn reduces recurring revenue, weakens customer lifetime value, and increases acquisition pressure because lost customers must be replaced.
 For a subscription-based business, improving retention is often more cost-effective than acquiring new customers.

-This analysis focuses on identifying the customer, service, pricing, and billing characteristics most associated with churn so that retention efforts can be focused where they are most likely to generate value.
+This project was designed to move beyond descriptive reporting and support decision-making.
+In addition to analyzing churn drivers, it introduces a predictive modeling workflow and a retention prioritization framework so that intervention efforts can be focused where they are most likely to create value.

 ### Key Results